-The share buyback is an essential tool to manage discounts by addressing supply / demand imbalances and also to improve shareholder returns by enhancing the NAV.
+The share buyback is an essential tool to manage discounts by addressing supply / demand imbalances and to improve share-holder returns by enhancing the NAV.
 CLIM does not support the re-election of directors at CEFs that make insufficient use of their buyback authority to address persistently wide discounts.
-Discounts often widen in significant market downturns, such as 2022, and CLIM was proactive urging boards to increase their buyback.
-The aggregate buyback by UK listed CEFs held in CLIM's strategies increased to \$3.5bn in 2022 compared to \$2.2bn in 2021, representing 2.2% of issued shares (2021: 1.3%).
+CLIM was proactive in 2023 urging boards to increase their buybacks.
+The aggregate buyback by UK listed CEFs held in CLIM's strategies was \$2.9bn in 2023 which represented 3.3% of the issued shares of those CEFs that bought back.